-Precipitation appears to have increased slightly over the last century for much of the eastern U.S. (Karl et al. 1996b; Karl and Knight 1998; NAST 2001), including the MIDN (MARA 2000).
-This pattern is more apparent in northern portions of the MIDN, from northern Virginia into southern Pennsylvania (Figure 2.6a; 2.6b), and less apparent to the south (Figure 2.6c).
-Superimposed on these long-term patterns is a significant drought during the 1960s.
+Some studies indicate that precipitation has increased slightly over the last century for much of the eastern U.S. (Karl et al. 1996b; Karl and Knight 1998; NAST 2001), including the APHN.
+This pattern is not apparent across the Appalachian Mountains in southwestern North Carolina (Figure 2.6a) but is somewhat apparent in eastern Tennessee and in southwestern Virginia (Figure 2.6b; 2.6c).

-Although temporal temperature patterns for the MIDN (Figure 2.7) show a slight warming for each record as a whole, the warmest temperatures occurred during the 1940s and 1950s.
-Temperatures in the MIDN became abruptly cooler in the 1960s and commenced a gradual warming trend that continues to this day.
-It is not clear how much of this observed pattern may be due to discontinuities in temperature records at individual stations, caused by artificial changes such as station moves.
+Although temporal temperature patterns for the APHN (Figure 2.7) show a slight warming for each record as a whole, the warmest temperatures occurred during the 1940s and 1950s.
+Temperatures in the APHN became abruptly cooler in the 1960s and commenced a gradual warming trend that continues to this day.
+It is not clear how much of this observed pattern may be due to discontinuities in temperature records at individual stations, caused by artificial changes such as stations moves.
 These patterns highlight the emphasis on measurement consistency that is needed in order to properly detect long-term climatic changes.